-After introducing the electrodes into the magnet the signal positions shifted downfield by 1.1 ppm and line widths became significantly broader but could be reduced to about 1 Hz by shimming except for a downfield shoulder.
-The signal-to-noise ratio of the spectrum was reduced significantly by 68%.
-As the concentration of the carbon species remained unchanged, the decrease in the signal-to-noise is a combined effect of increased noise levels and a reduced quality factor, Q, of the NMR circuit caused by the conductive components.
-As shown in Figure 7b, the main contribution is the introduction of external RF noise due to the metallic components and cables acting as radio antenna.
-Coherent external RF noise in the frequency range of 13 C NMR at 14.1 T (150.9 MHz) is caused by mobile radio communication (Bundesnetzagentur, 2019).
+After introducing the electrodes into the magnet, the signal positions shifted downfield by 1.1 ppm, and line widths became significantly broader but could be reduced to about 1 Hz by shimming except for a downfield shoulder.
+The signal-to-noise ratio of the spectrum was reduced significantly by 68 %.
+As the concentration of the carbon species remained unchanged, the decrease in the signal-to-noise ratio is a combined effect of increased noise levels and a reduced quality factor, Q, of the NMR circuit caused by the conductive components.
+As shown in Fig. 7b, the main contribution is the introduction of external RF noise due to the metallic components and cables acting as a radio antenna.
+Coherent external RF noise in the frequency range of 13C NMR at 14.1 T (150.9 MHz) is caused by mobile radio communication (Bundesnetzagentur, 2021).
 Introducing additional connections to the setup as well as connecting the cell directly to a powered potentiostat further decreased the signal-to-noise ratio despite using shielded coaxial cables.
-A highly shielded setup as described in Figure 3 is therefore necessary to decrease RF noise originating from external sources in order to obtain signal-to-noise ratios comparable to experiments without conductive materials.
-Using just single elements of the shielding setup, i.e. only the copper plate for the top opening of the magnet, the silver cloth, the common ground, or the filters, does not restore the signal-to-noise ratio to original values.
+A highly shielded setup as described in Fig. 3 is therefore necessary to decrease RF noise originating from external sources in order to obtain signal-to-noise ratios comparable to experiments without conductive materials.
+Using just single elements of the shielding setup, i.e., only the copper plate for the top opening of the magnet, the silver cloth, the common ground, or the filters, does not restore the signal-to-noise ratio to original values.

-As a reference for the CO_2 saturated electrolyte, longitudinal relaxation times and exchange rates were determined using a standard NMR tube without the electrolysis setup.
+As a reference for the CO_2 -saturated electrolyte, longitudinal relaxation times and exchange rates were determined using a standard NMR tube without the electrolysis setup.
 In a second step the electrodes and leads were introduced but not connected.
-In the final step data were collected with the full electrolysis setup shown in Figure 3.
+In the final step data were collected with the full electrolysis setup shown in Fig. 3.
 All results are summarized in Table 3.
 The larger errors of the CO_2 rates are caused by a low signal-to-noise ratio of the carbon dioxide signal.

 First, the changes in relaxation and exchange behavior after insertion of the electrodes are discussed.
 The longitudinal relaxation times for HCO_3^- and CO_2 remain unchanged within error boundaries compared to the electrolyte without conductive material.
-However, the exchange time constant of the chemical equilibrium between CO_2 and HCO_3^- decreased from 5.23 s to 3.31 s.
+However, the exchange time constant of the chemical equilibrium between CO_2 and HCO_3^- decreased from 5.23 to 3.31 s.
 The T_2 time constant for both HCO_3^- and CO_2 decreased after the introduction of the electrolysis cell.
 The faster chemical exchange between both carbon species can only be a minor contribution to the decreased T_2 values, in particular for HCO_3^- , as it is present in significantly higher concentrations than CO_2 .
-Additional contributions could be caused by local motion in the vicinity of the electrode, which may exceed the mobility due to self-diffusion by several orders of magnitude higher
+Additional contributions could be